chenkennt/openpublish/open_publish_design.md

 ```

 If a toc node is not a link, it will become a container node (can contain children but cannot be clicked).
+TOC node can also be an external link (for example, `www.bing.com`).

 > Since markdown only support 6 levels of header, we'll only support 6 levels of TOC for now.
+This can be exteneded in future.

 > `toc.md` cannot contain arbitrary markdown content.
-All content which are not headers will generate build error.
+For example, you cannot have images in it.
+All content that are not headers will lead to build error.

 ### 3.2 Work with GIT Branch